Music-Sample-Manager/docs/README.md

 # docs
- Contains documentation for the Music Sample Manager project
+ Contains documentation for the Music Sample Manager project.